yw4workifalo/falo-doc/slot/api.md

     失敗

     ```javascript
    {
        "status":"error",
        "error":{
-          "code":1,
+          "code":102,
-          "message":"account is required"
+          "message":"The currency what you set is not supported"
        }
     }
     ```